Yo! I just want to make it clear up top that you should not base your understanding of Tourette’s on my personal situation.

 Yes, but only like 10% or less of people with Tourette’s have the cursing tics, called coprolalia.
 It’s a common misconception that all people with Tourette’s curse.

-Right away, this is a good example of how Tourette’s can be so different.
-Most people with Tourette’s have a variety of other tics including body twitches, making noises, or saying non-curse words.
+Right away, this is a good example of how Tourette’s can be so different!
+Most people with Tourette’s have a variety of other tics including body twitches, making noises, repeating what other people say, singing, saying non-curse words, breathing heavily, and so on.
 It’s a whole spectrum of severity as well, and many people go completely undiagnosed.
+Personally, my main tics are a bunch of silly mouth clicks, but the cursing is a lot more noticeable to other people.

 Is the Tourette’s painful?

 Usually no, I know I look like I might be in pain, but it generally doesn’t hurt whatsoever.
-Sometimes though, I’ll pull my neck from jerking it back, but that’s not too often, or I’ll get sort of muscle sore from doing the same body tics repeatedly, but certain muscles are more used to that by now.
+Sometimes though, I’ll pull my neck from jerking it back, but that’s not too often.
+I’ll also get sort of muscle sore from doing the same body tics repeatedly, but certain muscles are more used to that by now.
 The release of tension can even feel good, but it’s not like distinctly pleasurable.
-It’s more like how scratching an itch feels good because it temporarily alleviates the itch, but maybe not quite as good lol.
+It’s more like how scratching an itch feels good because it temporarily alleviates the itch, but not quite as good hahaha.

 Is there a physical sensation with the tics?

 Yes, it’s sort of a mental tension that briefly grips my mind, or specific muscles.
+That is the premonitory urge I mentioned before.
 I don’t always notice it if I’m not thinking about it, especially if it is a faster or smaller tic.
 I sort of divide them into faster bursts that I think of as tics, and slower waves that I think of as more like OCD compulsions.
 The compulsions are much more of an obvious thing to feel mentally, because they stick around for a lot longer.
-As examples, a tic might be something like a quick arm spasm, whereas a compulsion might be me repeatedly slapping my neck for a few minutes.
+As examples, a tic might be something like a quick arm spasm, whereas a compulsion might be me repeatedly flexing my fingers for a few minutes.

 It can also feel good to purposefully trigger them, which is known as “stimming,” short for stimulating.
 The idea is like purposefully stimulating the movement, in order to get the tension release feeling, even if the tension was relatively low.
 I use stimming to relatively control the timing of my tics during my act, I’ll talk more about that later.